wcraft/nicar-2016/criminal_justice_data.md

 ===========
 Building your own criminal justice databases, the approach and the danger of building your own data

-"The data is an unmitigated disaster" - Deputy Managing Editor, Marshall Project
+"The gov'ts data is an unmitigated disaster" - Deputy Managing Editor, Marshall Project

 presentation notes: bit.ly/cjcar16